pruetai/cc102_15_PT/README.md.txt

-hello my name is prue
+hello my name is prue.
-i like drink coffee.
+I like drink coffee and watch movie.